UsNow 2025

 A space rooted in Black comfort, care, and connection.

-During the conference, we’ll examine how systemic racism affects Black women & femmes health and explore a way forward through mutual aid and collective care.
+Together, we’ll examine how systemic racism affects Black women & femmes health across workplaces and community and explore a way forward through mutual aid and collective care.

 Dr. Helen Ofosu